shara170/de-zoomcamp-project-weather_data_analysis/README.md

 #### 6. Setup Mage:
+- Navigate to the project folder ``` cd de-zoomcamp-project-weather_data_analysis ```
 - Navigate to the mage folder by running below command:
   ```
   cd mage-zoomcamp
   ```
 - Open VS code by executing ``` code . ```
 - Setup environment vairables in dev.env files for Mage like below.
 Change the values as to your liking but make sure that the resources match with terraform variables.tf:
     - ``` API_KEY=<your_api_key> ```
     - ``` PROJECT_ID=silicon-mile-412319 ```
     - ``` WEATHER_BUCKET=silicon-mile-412319-weather ```